This article was originally published on Aug. 13, 2019.

 How can I prevent getting a sunburn?

-While sunscreen is important, you’re going to need more than sunscreen to really protect yourself.
-Here are some of our top tips for sun protection:
+While sunscreen is important, you’re going to need more than sunscreen to really protect yourself:

 I’ve got a sunburn.
 Now what do I do?